 1. What are refocusing on ads?

-Retargeting ads are video ads that target users who have previously interacted with your website or product but haven’t converted.
+Retargeting ads are digital ads that target users who have previously interacted with your website or product but haven’t converted.
 They remind users of their initial interest and encourage them to return.

-2. Why are short-formulary refocusing on messages effective?
+2. Why are short-form refocusing on messages effective?

 3. How often should I run refocusing on ads?